pydoit/doit/doc/cmd_other.rst

 -------

-Suppose you change the compilation parameters in the compile action. *doit* will think your task is up-to-date but actually it is not.
+Suppose you change the compilation parameters in the compile action.
+Or you changed the code frmo a python-action. *doit* will think your task is up-to-date based on  the dependencies but actually it is not!
 In this case you can use the *forget* command to make sure the given task will be executed again even with no changes in the dependencies.

 If you do not specify any task, all tasks are "*forget*".